 Typically, I tell them “NOW”, but that’s always followed by several more questions on my part, because the choice of when to teach your kids to ski, relly has many different parts to it.

-Generally, the best age to start your kids skiing is around age 4 since they can go to all day ski school, have better motor skills than toddlers, and have enough energy to ski all day without getting too tired.
+Generally, the best age to start your young children skiing is around age 4 since they can go to all day ski school, have better motor skills than toddlers, and have enough energy to ski all day without getting too tired.

 That being said, when you teach your kids to ski depends a lot on your situation as well as on what your long term goals as a ski family are.
 We started 4 of our kids skiing at 18 months, but have friends who didn’t learn until they were teens, and BOTH can be good options.